greymass/vaulta-dev/documents/stage-1.md

 - Active: 2-of-2 msig between Foundation and Labs
 - 10 million EOS allocated to Middleware, but not released

-This proposal would change the active permission to [network ownership](#understanding-network-ownership).
+MSIG 2 will change the active permission to [network ownership](#understanding-network-ownership).

 #### fund.wram